 Surrender

-The Surrender rule can be found in American-style roulette games and it triggers when the ball lands on 0 or 00.
-Players who have placed the so-called “even-money” outside bets (red/black, low/high, even/odd) will lose only half their stake.
-The mathematical advantage of the casino, or the house edge, is cut from 5.26% to 2.63%.
+The Surrender rule appears in some American-style roulette games and triggers when the ball lands on 0 or 00.
+Players who have placed “even-money” outside bets (red/black, low/high, even/odd) lose only half of their stake.
+This rule reduces the casino’s house edge from 5.26% to 2.63%.

 “La Partage” Rule

-Le Partage is practically the same rule as Surrender but it applies to European roulette and mostly, to games in UK casinos.
-The rule triggers automatically when the ball falls on 0 and it reduces the house edge from 2.70% to 1.35% for all even-money outside bets.
+La Partage is nearly identical to Surrender, but it applies to European roulette, particularly in many UK casinos.
+The rule triggers automatically when the ball lands on 0 and reduces the house edge from 2.70% to 1.35% for all even-money outside bets.

 “En Prison” Rule

-The En Prison is a variation of the La Partage rule and it can be found in some French-style roulette games.
-Once again, the rule applies when a player has placed an even-money bet but the ball lands on 0.
-In this case, the player has two options – to surrender half of the bet as in the other rules explained above or to let the entire bet “be imprisoned” for the next spin of the wheel.
+En Prison is a variation of La Partage and appears in some French-style roulette games.
+The rule applies when a player has placed an even-money bet and the ball lands on 0.
+The player then has two choices: surrender half of the bet, as in the rules above, or leave the entire wager “in prison” for the next spin.

-The second option is interesting – the chips remain on the same square and if the bet wins in the second spin, the player is allowed to collect his or her winnings.
-If the bet loses, however, its entire amount is surrendered to the casino.
-Once again, games that apply the En Prison rule have a lower house edge at 1.35%.
+With the second option, the chips stay on the same square.
+If the bet wins on the next spin, the player collects the winnings.
+If it loses, the entire amount goes to the casino.
+Games that use the En Prison rule also carry a lower house edge of 1.35%.